7 Best Fender Stratocasters (2023) Strats For Every Budget!

 With this Squier you’re getting a true vintage spec Stratocaster, built to the same dimensions as the Fender branded models.
 This model is a clear step above the average Squier, and offers the performance that working musicians demand at an unbelievable price.

-The Squier Classic Vibe ‘60s Stratocaster is one of Squier’s flagship models.
-It’s available in ‘50s and ‘70s editions, too, but in our opinion the ‘60s version is the best of the 3.
-The model we received to test came in Lake Placid Blue, and it really looked fantastic.
-The paint quality was superb, and the overall finish quality was excellent.
+The Squier Classic Vibe ’60s Stratocaster is one of Squier’s flagship models.
+It’s also available in ’50s and ’70s editions, but in our opinion the ’60s version is the best of the 3.
+The model we received to test came in Lake Placid Blue and it really looked fantastic.
+The paint quality was superb and the overall finish quality was excellent.

-The neck was a vintage spec C profile, it was particularly chunky, but we didn’t find it uncomfortable – that being said, fans of slimmer necks might find the Fender Player Series to be a more appropriate choice.
+The neck was a vintage spec C profile, which was particularly chunky, but we didn’t find it uncomfortable.
+That being said, fans of slimmer necks might find the Fender Player Series to be a more appropriate choice.

 The guitar was set up well for comfortable play.
-The action was low, which worked well with the thickness of the neck, and like Fender models, the trem system was decked.
+The action was low, which worked well with the thickness of the neck.
+Like Fender models, the trem system was decked.
 The bridge and saddles were all nicely chromed, and finished well with no burrs.

-We found the tuning stability to be as strong as any of the non-locking Fender models, and not only did the vintage style tuners perform well, but they looked fantastic too.
+We found the tuning stability to be as strong as any of the non-locking Fender models.
+Not only did the vintage-style tuners perform well, but they looked fantastic.

 Verdict: The Squier Classic Vibe ‘60s Stratocaster represents incredible value.
-It’s the most affordable stage and studio ready Strat in the entire Fender/Squier line up, and gives working musicians on a tighter budget a great option for a reliable workhorse guitar.
+It’s the most affordable stage- and studio-ready Strat in the entire Fender/Squier lineup.
+It gives working musicians on a tighter budget a great option for a reliable workhorse guitar.

 Also Consider